 Confession: For some reason, I still neglect to do it as often as I should.
 But, writing this posts makes me realize I should do it more.

 I’m setting my alarm for 8am as we speak.
 Healthy habits at home transfer to healthy habits on the road.
+Check out these tips for practicing yoga on the road.

 5. Timing It